youtube-dl Viewer

 youtube-dl-viewer supports playing the videos by clicking on them, there are multiple modes for this available:

-Try to play the video in a native browser element.
+Try to play the video in a native browserelement.
 This will only work if the video is already in a supported streamable format, which is (currently) only webm and mp4 (and only mp4's generated with the correct parameters).
-If the video format is not supported you will get an error message in your browser
+If the video format is not supported you will get an error message in your browser - Raw file:

 This mode uses a ffmpeg to transcode the video file to webm file and stream it to the user.

-If you don't want to use the default ffmpeg of your system you can specify an executable with the arguments --exec-ffmpeg and --exec-ffprobe You can tweak the ffmpeg parameters with the parameter --webm-convert-params.
+If you don't want to use the default ffmpeg of your system you can specify an executable with the arguments--exec-ffmpeg

-Also you can limit the maximum amount of parallel ffmpeg conversion jobs with the --max-parallel-convert parameter.
+Also you can limit the maximum amount of parallel ffmpeg conversion jobs with the--max-parallel-convert

 Unfortunately vlc is not a protocol that's supported by default so you have to manually register it, an implementation/installation can be found at stefansundin/vlc-protocol.